forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Brazil
 * High death rate in the district of the capital Brasilia.
-* Manaus in where the climate is year round tropical with hot and humid air, had
+* Manaus in where the climate is year round tropical with hot and humid air, had -->
 #### Peru
-##### June-August 2020
+* Summer 2020
-Measures: General Curfew implemented quite early in Spring 2020.
+  * Measures: General Curfew implemented quite early in Spring 2020.
-Covid Cases: Very high number of severe cases and many deaths.
+  * Covid Cases: Very high number of severe cases and many deaths.
-Possible Causes:
+  * Possible Causes:
     * Many cities in central Peru have dry air due to katabatic winds from the Andes.
     * Dense living conditions including large residential blocks in the capital Lima.

-### USA
-* Spring 2020:
-  * Strict measures in many areas
-  * High number of severe cases in densely populated areas in the North (e.g. New York)
-* Summer 2020: Moderate to high number of severe cases in the urban centres of the Sun Belt.
-* Autumn 2020: High number of severe cases starting where the winter comes first: Central North and Colorado.
-* Winter 2020: High case numbers in many states (less severe cases where the winter is warmer)

-### Europe
-* Spring 2020:
-  * Strict measures in countries but often focussed on contact/fomite transmission
-  * High number of cases: in the Lombardy (starting point and discovered late, many residential blocks, history of air pollution), central Spain (quite high altitude, dense living conditions), Belgium, UK (obesity rate quite high, residential blocks)
-* Summer and Autumn 2020:
-  * Focus on droplet prevention, Masks usage becomes common.
-  * A wave with the linage 20A.EU1 starts on the iberian peninsula (Spain and Portugal).
-[Hodcroft et al](#summary-hodcroft) show that the lineage 20A.EU1 was first primarily sequenced in Spain and later in many parts of Europe.
-Before Spain was hit by this wave, there was an excess in deaths in Portugal, which could be due to Covid [to clarify and link statistics].
-So the wave likely started in ACs rooms in Portugal moved to Spain and in late summer to France.
-  * [in work] In late summer and early autumn cases increased at low level in central Europe and Great Britain but overall stayed low until climate got cooler.
-In october when temperatures fell and in the population centers the heating season started, cases sharply increased.
-  * [in work]

 ### India
 > in work

-#### Summer 2020
-[in work]
-#### Autumn 2020
-[in work]
-#### Spring 2021
+* Spring 2021
   * High number of severe cases in urban centres close to the foothills of the Himalaya such as Delhi and Chandigarh.
 These cities have very dry air in the spring season due to katabatic winds from the Himalaya which is still snow covered in Spring (especially in the March, April).
   * High number of severe cases in the tourism regions in the South such as Goa or Puducherry.
 These regions have warm and humid climate in the Spring often due to South winds.
 Due to tourism air-conditioning is likely widespread (tourism brings culture, technology and money).

 ### Nepal
-#### Spring 2021
+* Covid cases: In Spring 2021 Nepal is hit for the first time a wave with severe Covid cases.
+* Possible causes:
+  * Similar to Northern India, at the foothills of the Himalaya there's dry air in the spring.
+  * Wave comes from Northern India.

 ## Findings from Geographical Analyses